 Name Range Default Description Setting control from comm bus DisabledAllowed Disabled Activating this parameter permits changing the pick-up level of the protection stage via SCADA.
-I0> LN mode OnBlockedTestTest/ BlockedOff On Set mode of NEF block.
-This parameter is visible only when Allow setting of individual LN mode is enabled in General menu.
 IO> force status to NormalStartTripBlocked Normal Force the status of the function.
 Visible only when Enable stage forcing parameter is enabled in General menu.
 Measured magnitude RMSTRMSPeak-to-peak RMS Defines which available measured magnitude is used by the function.
 This parameter is available when "Input selection" has been set to "I01" or "I02".
-Measurement side Side 1Side 2 Side 1 Defines which current measurement module is used by the function.
+Measurement side • Side 1 • Side 2 Side 1 Defines which current measurement module is used by the function.
 Input selection • I01 • I02 • I0Calc 101 Defines which measured residual current is used by the function.

-The IO{set} setting parameter controls the the pick-up of the IO> function.
+The $IO{set}$ setting parameter controls the the pick-up of the IO> function.
 This defines the maximum allowed measured current before action from the function.
-The function constantly calculates the ratio between the IO{set} and the measured magnitude (I_m) for each of the three phases.
-The reset ratio of 97% is built into the function and is always relative to the IO{set} value.
+The function constantly calculates the ratio between the $IO{set}$ and the measured magnitude ( $I_m$ ) for each of the three phases.
+The reset ratio of 97% is built into the function and is always relative to the $IO{set}$ value.
 The setting value is common for all measured phases.
-When the I_m exceeds the IO{set} value (in single, dual or all phases) it triggers the pick-up operation of the function.
+When the $I_m$ exceeds the $IO{set}$ value (in single, dual or all phases) it triggers the pick-up operation of the function.